 Professor of Sociology, and Women's, Gender and Sexuality Studies

 Ph.D., University of California, Berkeley

 Field of Specialty

 Sociology of gender, class & race/ethnicity; families and kinship; historical sociology; community studies.

 Karen V. Hansen

 Professor Karen V. Hansen combines sociology and history in her research and teaching.
-Her latest project, ENCOUNTER ON THE GREAT PLAINS: SCANDINAVIAN SETTERS AND THE DISPOSSESSION OF DAKOTA INDIANS, 1890-1930, has received support from the John Simon Guggenheim Memorial Foundation and the National Endowment for the Humanities, and received the 2016 Chaudhuri Book Prize from the Western Association of Women Historians.
+Her latest book, ENCOUNTER ON THE GREAT PLAINS: SCANDINAVIAN SETTLERS AND THE DISPOSSESSION OF DAKOTA INDIANS, 1890-1930, has received support from the John Simon Guggenheim Memorial Foundation, the National Endowment for the Humanities, and received the 2016 Chaudhuri Book Prize from the Western Association of Women Historians.
 ENCOUNTER explores life on a remote Indian reservation in the early twentieth century where Scandinavians began homesteading, with the sanction of the U.S. government.
 In effect, they dispossessed Dakota Sioux while living as their neighbors ON the reservation.
 Based on oral histories with elders and analysis of landownership records, the book explores the land taking and in its wake, the coexistence of two profoundly different peoples as they sought to maintain their language, practice their culture, and honor loyalties to more than one nation.

 Professor Hansen’s scholarship also focuses on contemporary families.
 She authored NOT-SO-NUCLEAR FAMILIES: CLASS, GENDER, AND NETWORKS OF CARE, which received the William J. Goode Book Award, Honorable Mention, and was a finalist for the C. Wright Mills Award.
 Combining theoretical frameworks and rich empirical accounts, she has edited two anthologies with Anita Ilta Garey, AT THE HEART OF WORK AND FAMILY and FAMILIES IN THE U.S.